robynverrinder/docs/linear-solvers.md

 The HSL solvers are _much_ faster than the default "mumps" solver for most types of problems.
 In particular, MA86 does very well for large problems.

-### Compiling and installing on Ubuntu (tested), maybe Mac (untested)
+### Compiling and installing on Ubuntu and macOS

 In the following guide, lines that start with `$` are terminal/bash commands, `#` indicates a comment and everything else is output.
 Showing all output is a bit much, so dots (`...`) indicate unimportant output which has been removed.

 First, download system packages (compilers, ...) as mentioned in the [official installation instructions](https://coin-or.github.io/Ipopt/INSTALL.html).
-On Linux that's one big `sudo apt install ...` command.
+On Linux that's one big `sudo apt install ...` command. macOS does not come with a package manager, however, [Homebrew](https://brew.sh/#install) does a great job filling this void.
+Installing packages is then simply `brew install ...`.

 Start in an empty folder, and copy your `coinhsl-YYYY.MM.DD.tar.gz` file there.
 For me, that's: